techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 greet_sausage()
 ```

 This is a very simple function, but you can see the important syntax. we define `def` our new function and give it a name, `greet_sausage` in our case.
-We also have a pair of brackets we'll use shortly, but this function works without anything else.
+We also have a pair of empty brackets we'll populate shortly, but this function works without anything else.

 Then to call our function we simply use the name we gave it.

 ### Making it More Useful

-To make our functions more useful, we have to provide more information.
+To make our functions more useful, we have to provide ssoem input for it to process.
 Here's the same function with a few changes for us to explore.

 ```py
 def greet_sausage(dog):